waldur/waldur-docs/docs/about/roadmap.md

 # Roadmap

+!!! warning

+    The roadmap page is currently deprecated.
+We are working towards opening up a development process to enable more transparent and up-to-date roadmap display.

 ## Disclaimer

 This document is a living document and is used for planning.
 Plans for the unreleased features can change without